 Botanical Park of Crete, La Canea

-There is a great variety of all different kinds of trees, herbs and ornamental plants and flowers from all over the world, set in the 20 hectares of land that they occupy.
-Whether you´re an avid photographer or you just want a couple of hours peace form the city, this place has capacity for all ages.
+Here is a great variety of all different kinds of trees, herbs and ornamental plants and flowers from all over the world, set in the 20 hectares of land that they occupy.
+Whether you´re an avid photographer or you just want a couple of hours peace form the city, this place has capacity for all ages and it is worth visiting during your hotel internship Crete.
 The place opens in March and is open all the way through the season until November.
 Entrance is 6 €.
-Please see their website for more details: http://www.botanical-park.com
+Please see their website for more details: www.botanical-park.com

 Sacred Monastery of Arkadi, Rethymnon